 Because great coffee isn’t all that uncommon, we aim to provide roasters more than just an excellent cup and peace of mind.
 Our marketing team travels to each farm periodically to check up on operations, listen to farmers, and produce marketing content that will help their roaster partners better promote their coffees and keep coming back for more.
 This content includes high-resolution photos, info booklets, interviews, videos, blog post stories, and access to us to ask questions, gain insights, and better understand the everyday reality of the people producing your coffee.
-We are also at roasters disposal to organize the production of custom content.
+We are also at roasters’ disposal to organize the production of custom content.

 Ability to communicate directly and form relationships with farming families

 All the photos and audit reports in the world are no substitute for a direct relationship.
 A relationship is also not a selfie and 5-minutes of translated pleasantries.
 We are available to facilitate whatever depth of relationship the roaster would like with the producer.
-This could be in the form of a phone call (keep in mind language barrier), subtitled cell phone video, cupping feedback from the roaster, sending a bag back to the producer, or even a farm visit with us.
-Transparency is usually thought of as farm-roaster or farm-coffee shop, but the truth is, farmers are just as intereseted in where their coffee is going and who is enjoying it as your are in who is producing it.
+This could be in the form of a phone call (keep in mind language barrier), subtitled cell phone video back-and-forth, cupping feedback from the roaster, sending a bag back to the producer, or even a farm visit with us.
+Transparency is usually thought of as farm-roaster or farm-coffee shop, but the truth is, farmers are just as intereseted in where their coffee is going and who is enjoying it as you are in who is producing it.
 It is important for farmers to realize that someone is appreciating their hard work, and to complete the feedback loop.

-We believe that everyone should have the ability to control their own situation and future, by investing their time and energy in endeavors that will lead to their sustainability and prosperity if they chose to do so, not by providing these things for them.
-It’s easy to abuse this logic by overlooking systemic failures of political capitalism to provide a level playing field.
+We believe that everyone should have the ability to control their own situation and future, by investing their time and energy in endeavors that will lead to their sustainability and prosperity if they choose to do so, not by providing these things for them.
+It’s easy to abuse this logic by overlooking systemic failures of political global capitalism to provide a level playing field.
 This is why we strive to break down barriers in the coffee supply chain to allow small-scale rural community members to have the same access to markets and premium pricing as large plantations and educated elites.
-If a farmer accepts our recommendations and develops a superior quality, sustainabily produced coffee, they will be compensated as such.
+If a farmer accepts our recommendations and develops a superior quality, sustainably-produced coffee, they will be compensated as such.

 No handouts, but fair compensation

 There is a lot of chatter out there about paying farmers more.
 Simply paying more for the same product, sold more cheaply elsewhere, is utterly unsustainable.
 There are also efforts in existance that pay more for no reason other than to clear the conscious of developed-world donors, and unknowingly distorts the market.
-If we were to pay much more than fair market value to coffee, farmers got used to that level of income and adjusted their spending as such, then we dissappeared for some reason, they would be in a worse situation than had they never met us.
+If we were to pay much more than fair market value to farmers, and they got used to that level of income and adjusted their spending as such, then we dissappeared for some reason, they would be in a worse situation than had they never met us.

-That said, many farmers are paid commodity price and their coffee is then sold as specialty, giving them a lower % of the value that to other farmers producing inferior quality.
+That said, many farmers are paid commodity price and their coffee is then sold as specialty, giving them a lower share of the value than to other farmers producing inferior quality.
 This is possible due to the lack of transparency in the supply chain, is unfair, and should be corrected.
 The logical way to calculate payment to farmers is based directly on the value of their green coffee to the end user, the roaster.

 Transparency leads to empathy and mutual understanding.
 Verifyable transparency in our supply chain, business, and farming practices as a collective is the only way to guarantee responsible and sustainable sourcing.